inahuazo/BIO_Notes/test1_study_guide.md

 mkdir - make a directory

 ##### the redirect symbol '>'
-pwd
+pwd - shows where u are

-cat
+cat - display file info

-conda list
+conda list - shows all packs
-conda info --envs
-conda install 'package'
-history
+conda info --envs - lists all environments conda install 'package' - install a certain package history - lists all commands
-| 	#pipe symbol
+| 	#pipe symbol - input /output system
-grep
+grep -
-sudo
+sudo -
-append to the end of a file with ">>" less is more cp mv echo touch tr scp
+append to the end of a file with ">>" less is more cp - copy files and dir mv - move files and dirs echo - echo back to computer touch - create a new file tr - scp - securely
-## Dr. Edgington will cover these commands on 09-17-18:
-wget    #(retreive a data file from phagesdb.org)
-## Bash loops with
-cut
-wc
-sort
-uniq
-& and && and ;
-chmod
-ssh
-ps
-kill
-nohup
-# Also see most of these bash commands in Appendix 3 of the "Practical Computing for Biologists" textbook, and Ch.4 & 5 have been assigned as well (in the syllabus)